Select Page

 Cons of the Warwick Castle Light Trail

-• Parking is chargeable (although reduced to £3 for evening parking) so you need to factor this into the price
+• Parking is chargeable (although reduced to £3 for evening parking) so you need to factor this into the overall; price

 • Expensive for a family if visiting light trail alone.